jorinvo/me/content/post/two-kinds-of-software.md

 - The first step is to accept that there will be mistakes and optimise your system to adapt and learn from errors.
 - Keeping your system flexible becomes one of the top priorities when decisions become invalid at any moment.
-- Being able to empirically try out different experiments is a useful tool when you cannot foresee the consequences of your system's behavior upfront.
+- Being able to empirically try out different experiments is a useful tool when you cannot foresee the consequences of your system's behaviour upfront.
 - Having visibility through monitoring your software in production becomes even more crucial when you are unable to verify correctness upfront.

 Creating social networks and online shops, but also building resource planning systems or working in financial markets - these systems keep on changing and should be development dynamically over time.